MarjoleinAardewijn/web-design-1920/README.md

 After the first user test I came up with the idea to redesign the date picker used in the NS travel planner.
 This so that planning a trip from home to work and back with the train becomes a lot more pleasant for him.
-So I decided to delete everything I made for my first prototype and just start from the beginning.
+So I decided to delete everything I made for my first prototype and just start from scratch again.

 Besides having a story one big issue during the last test was that there wasn't a legend.
 So I created one that looks exactly like the one in his Mac.